Is Tai Chi a martial art?

 Every martial art involves dedication, determination and perseverance.
 No martial art is easy to learn.
 All involve development in virtually every facet of a person: body, mental and emotional attitude, learning new concepts and techniques, then testing them and finally refining them, and there is also a spiritual approach.

-As we are talking about an art, this opens up a whole world of possibilities for expression for its practitioners.
-This makes martial arts an even broader and more complex field.
+As we are also talking about an art, this opens up a whole world of possibilities for expression for its practitioners, which makes martial arts an even broader and more complex field.
 Depending on each context: personal, social, cultural, etc., martial artists take different directions, sometimes even seemingly antagonistic ones.
-This leads us to the conclusion that no discipline can claim the sole right to be called as martial art.
+In this way, no type of discipline can claim the sole right to be called a ‘martial art’, claiming that others with different approaches are not.

 Art of subduing the rival?

-From a general point of view, learning a martial art seems to only imply the development of skills to be able to prove oneself against other people in combat.
-The objective, then, is to emerge victorious, either by subduing the other person, or by demonstrating greater skill and superiority in the application of techniques, using strength, speed, agility, etc. But this is only one of the many interpretations that can be made based on the principles that define martial arts.
-In fact, there could be as many interpretations as there are people who have practiced martial arts throughout history.
-Therefore, the approaches that have been developed and the ways in which people have interpreted martial arts are very diverse.
+From a general point of view, learning a martial art seems to only imply the development of skills to be able to measure oneself against other people in combat.
+The objective, then, is to emerge victorious, either by subduing the other person, or by demonstrating greater skill and superiority in the application of techniques, using strength, speed, agility, etc. But this is only one of the many interpretations that can be made based on the principles that define an art as martial.
+In fact, there can be as many interpretations as there are people who have practiced martial arts.
+Therefore, the approaches that have been developed throughout history, and the ways in which they have been interpreted, are very diverse.

 So what is a martial art?